 - Ensuring the overall system and application security

-- Identifying bugs, technical problems and fixing them
+- Identifying bugs, and technical problems and fixing them

 - Collaborating with developers through smooth and on-time development processes.

-- Planning of projects and taking involvement in the project management decisions.
+- Planning of projects and taking involvement in project management decisions.

 - Monitor the entire DevOps lifecycle and ensure the processes go as intended.